savoirfairelinux/jami-daemon/doc/agent/workflow.rst

 Guile needs primitive bindings to communicate with Jami.
 Usually, these bindings can written in pure Scheme using the foreign function interface (FFI) and some dlopen() magics.
-However, this method cannot applies here for two main
+However, this method is not applicable here for two main
 reasons:

   1. Jami source code is in C++ not C.